Donna Vivino

 Donna Vivino is an American theatre, television, and film actress and singer.
 She is known for playing Elphaba in the Broadway production of Wicked and as the original Young Cosette in Les Misérables on Broadway.
-In January 2023, she guest-starred in Law & Order as the character Rachel Ford.
-She appeared in the 2023 short film "Family Affair" and the feature film Ezra with Bobby Cannavale.

-Early years
+Personal life

 Vivino was raised in Fair Lawn, New Jersey, where she attended Fair Lawn High School, and graduated from Barnard College of Columbia University in New York City.